Winter

 Grapes Grow

-This is a perfect time to book ahead and visit for all the winery releases, winery parties, the major events in the Napa Valley and perhaps see the America’s Cup races in the San Francisco Bay.
+This is a perfect time to book ahead and visit for all the winery releases, winery parties, the major events in the Napa Valley, and perhaps see sailboat races in the San Francisco Bay.

 Grapes Mature

-This is a perfect time for families on vacation and to book ahead and visit for all the winery releases, winery parties, the major events for the adults and enjoy the many festivals and events for the children and teens in the family.
-Trips into san Francisco are a short time away to ride the cable car and see the sights – just beware that summer in San Francisco can be cold due to the coastal fog and winds so bring a jacket and hat with you.
+This is a perfect time for families on vacation and to book ahead and visit for all the winery releases, winery parties, the major events for the adults, and enjoy the many festivals and events for the children and teens in the family.
+Trips into San Francisco are a short time away to ride the cable car and see the sights – just beware that summer in San Francisco can be cold due to the coastal fog and winds so bring a jacket and hat.

 Fall